 You will be on probation for one year, perform community service, lose your driver’s license, have your car impounded, pay thousands of dollars in fines, attend DUI school, and install an ignition interlock on your car.
 However, having the right lawyer could help you avoid these consequences or get your charges reduced.

-When Is a DUI a Felony in FL Even If You Don’t Have a Record?
+When is a DUI a Felony in Florida Even If You Don’t Have a Record?

 As mentioned above, sometimes a DUI charge is a felony, even if it’s your first offense.

 You could face a felony DUI in Florida for charges such as: